Closes: Friday, October 29, 2021

 - High degree of initiative to find solutions and meet deadlines.

 - Read, comprehend, interpret, and apply governmental regulations and proposal guidelines.

 - Work independently, be computer literate, and the ability to work under pressure and meet deadlines.

 How to Apply

-A completed Southeastern Community College application (located on the SCC website), a resume, letter of interest addressing the position requirements and college transcripts (unofficial copies of transcripts will be sufficient for the screening process, but official copies must be submitted prior to employment) must be submitted to the college Human Resources Office in order for applicants to be considered for this position.
-Initial review of applications will begin 10/29/21.
-Applications will be accepted until position is filled.
+A completed Southeastern Community College application (located on the SCC website), a resume, letter of interest addressing the requirements and educational transcripts (unofficial copies of transcripts will be sufficient for the screening process, but official copies must be submitted prior to employment) must be submitted to the college Human Resources Office in order for applicants to be considered for this position.
+Initial review of application will be October 29, 2021.
+Applications will be accepted until the position is filled.

 Job Post Contact